 The long hours were prompted by the needed retakes on most songs both during rehearsals and the actual concert taping.
 That said, there was never a dull moment.
 Everywhere we went, we ran into singer friends, many of whom we had not seen for ages.
 We stayed across the street from the Paramount, in the Berkeley-Carteret Hotel.
 By chance, we were given the corner room on the uppermost floor with views of the ocean on two sides.
 We’re not positive, but we believe this room was part of the suite once leased long term by Johnny Cash.
 But we heard music everywhere in the hotel, mostly from groups warming up in the hallways and stairwells.

 The Paramount forbid everyone from taking photos and videos during the concert and having produced so many concerts ourselves, we wanted to respect the wishes of the producers.
 However, we did take a lot of photos during the rehearsals and elsewhere that we can share with you.
+We’ll start with photos of the outside of the theatre and hotel, and progress through the first and second days of rehearsals.
 Click on any thumbnail here to see the larger version with a label below it telling you what it is.
 Also, use the right and left arrows to see adjacent photos.
-When you get to the end use the back arrow to come back to this page.
+Enjoy!!!